From a protest movement to a human rights organization

 Also, there was more than just the public actions: Tilman Zülch traveled to Biafra himself and saw the extent of the genocide with his own eyes.
 Upon his return, he intensified his efforts and started more initiatives.
 During this time, the idea of continuing the "Aktion Biafra-Hilfe" as a human rights organization matured.
 The "Society for Threatened Peoples" was officially founded in 1970 – an organization aiming to protect and to enforce the human rights of ethnic and religious minority groups all over the world.

-For more than 45 years: a struggle against genocide
+Since 50 years: a struggle against genocide

 There is hardly any country in the world of which we have not yet addressed the political leadership with kind pleading, clear demands or persistent accusations during the past four decades.
 Being the only human rights organization based in the German-speaking countries, we are committed to work for ethnic, religious and linguistic minorities, indigenous communities and nationalities.
 Further, we oppose to any cultural, religious, ethnic or racial oppression.
 Our top priority, always, is to work against genocide and displacement.

 The STP’s "weapons" to demand or defend human rights are phone calls, letters, e-mail and postcard campaigns, demonstrations, vigils, press releases, interviews and lectures, as well as online petitions.
 Our successes clearly show how effective these means can be.
 Also, we have maintained our ideologically unobstructed point of view.
 The United Nations and the Council of Europe recognized our politically independent and consistent human rights work – and have granted the STP a consultative and participatory status as a non-governmental organization.

 "Not turning a blind eye"